 The Martu know neither towns nor houses, nor grain.
 Dietz Otto Edzard, Mesopotamian Nomads in the Third Millennium B.C.: Nomads and Sedentary People, Ed.
 Jorge Silva Castillo (International Congress of Human Sciences in Asian and North Africa, 1981), … Continue reading

 They are also described as living in tents, not burying their dead, and had no place dedicated to such things.Markus Hilgert, Drehem Administrative Documents From The Reign of Sulgi.
 Oriental Institute Publication 115.
 These people lived north east of the Levant and are likely related to the people group from which Abraham came.
 While this article is not about Abraham is it a helpful reference since most are familiar with his life style as a wondering herdsman.
 Abraham was said to settle in Haran (just north of Mari) after leaving Ur.
-In the time period which Abraham lived the Semitic language had reached Ur but it’s likely that the Semitic language was his primary language which would make him quite comfortable in Semitic speaking Haran.
+In the time period which Abraham lived the Semitic language had reached Ur and it’s likely that the Semitic language was his primary language which would make him quite comfortable in Semitic speaking Haran.
 Haran’s location was nearly in the northern Zagros mountains and from the biblical account it’s probable that they were also semi-nomadic herdsmen.
-The account of Laban’s family from Genesis was shows him as a herdsman for which Jacob worked and became a herdsman as well.
+The Biblical relative of Isaac, Laban was also from Haran.
+The account of Laban’s family from Genesis shows Laban as a herdsman for which Jacob worked and also became a herdsman.

 Nevertheless, texts from the 3rd dynasty of Ur detail skirmishes between Mesopotamians and the Martu people in which the Martu people are sacked and the booty collected.
 The booty consisted of only livestock, no grain or urban goods.
 Additional texts from the reign of Sulgi of Ur records booty from multiple campaigns to the nomadic lands of Mardu/Martu.
 Of the booty some 250+ of the records are livestock and the others are servants and slaves.Postgate, J. N. 1992 Early Mesopotamia : society and economy at the dawn of history London ; New York : Routledge.
 In military records one can gather the nature of the town being sacked by what goods are taken from it.
 More advanced civilizations typically has more diverse types of booty including silver and gold from the temple and objects belonging to rulers.